-Financial assets (Continued)

-AFS financial assets
+(ii) AFS financial assets

 AFS financial assets are non-derivatives that are either designated as available-for-sale or are not classified as (a) loans and receivables or (b) financial assets at FVTPL.
 The Group designated certain listed equity securities in Hong Kong as AFS financial assets on initial recognition of those items.